brucestarlove/starlove-world/src/content/projects/starlove-world.md

 # Starlove World

-this site! yet another lil creative website. my real home base. this time for sure. first time built with Astro -͟͟͞☆
+this site! yet another lil creative website. my real home base. "this time for sure." first time built with `Astro` -͟͟͞☆

+it's also an art project, no?

 ## Features